How to become an advisor

 Opportunities to learn about and try new teaching strategies and techniques

 Many Psi Beta chapters traditionally attend the annual regional psychology conference.
 Every regional psychology conference (in my area, the Western Psychological Association) offers an impressive array of presentations on the teaching of psychology.
-Presentations and poster sessions on teaching methods are sponsored by Psi Beta, PT@CC, Psi Chi, the APA’s Division Two, and the Council of Teachers of Undergraduate Psychology (CTUP).
+Presentations and poster sessions on teaching methods are sponsored by Psi Beta, CABE, Psi Chi, the Society for the Teaching of Psychology (STP), and other organizations.
 I’ve used many of the teaching suggestions.

 Network with winners